istio/istio.io/content/docs/setup/kubernetes/istio-cni-install/index.md

 ---
 title: Istio CNI Installation
-description: Instructions for installing and using Istio with the Istio CNI plugin to allow Istio users to deploy services via lower privileged RBAC.
+description: Instructions for installing and using Istio with the Istio CNI plugin, allowing operators to deploy services with lower privilege.
 weight: 70
 keywords: [kubernetes,cni,sidecar,proxy,network,helm]
 ---